yotaenom/driblabxg_capstone/README.md

 ### 5. Prepare Your Data
 - Place your shot, tracking, and mapping JSON files in the appropriate folders under `data/shot_pack/` as shown below.

----

-## Quickstart: Minimal Setup

-To run the xG prediction pipeline, you only need the following files and folders:

-- `predict_xg.py` — Main pipeline script
-- `register_model.py` — Model registration script
-- `config.yaml` — Pipeline configuration
-- `requirements.txt` — Python dependencies
-- `src/` — Core pipeline modules
-- `data/` — Your data files (see below)
-- `models/` — Model files and registry
-- `output/` — Results directory (created automatically)

-All other files (notebooks, old CSVs, images, PDFs, etc.) are now in the `historical/` directory for reference and development history.

 Data folder structure:
 ```
 data/